particle-iot/docs/src/content/notes/device-count-free.md

 These **do not** contribute to the free plan limit:

 - Devices that are claimed to your account, but are part of a free plan product that you are a team member of, but not the owner.
-- Devices that are claimed to your account, but are part of a growth or enterprise plan product.
+- Devices that are claimed to your account, but are part of a basic or enterprise plan product.

 #### Product devices